bpietrancosta/Our-Project/README.md

 Our responsibilities can be broken down as follows:
  - Chris -> SME in designing and implementing an ML model
  - Ryan -> SME in designing the AWS environment
- - Ali -> ETL specialist
+ - Ali -> Visualization specialist
- - Yessika -> Visualization
- - Ben Pietrancosta -> Github manager
+ - Ben Pietrancosta -> Github/Project manager

 ### 1.4 Timeline:
 We have 3 weeks to complete this project.
 Each week we will be required to meet pre-defined deliverables.
 We are expecting to spend upwards of 10 hours a week/each in order to realize the successful implementation of this project.